Here are the top kitchen sinks that boast great style, functionality and durability.

 – Requires more daily maintenance than other kitchen sink materials

-Fireclay is one of the least known kitchen sink materials.
+Fireclay is one of the least known types of sinks.
 It offers solid character, ideal for people who love farmhouse style sinks.
 If you’re in the market for a heavy, practically indestructible kitchen sink, fireclay fits the bill.
-Made of clay fired at temperatures of over 1,800F, fireclay kitchen sinks are then coated with a special glaze for even more durability.
+Made of clay fired at temperatures of over 1,800F, fireclay sinks are then coated with a special glaze for even more durability.

 You should look to spend anywhere from $450 to $1,000 on your new fireclay kitchen sink.